Civil War (comics): Plot

-Bill Foster's death shakes up both sides: Stature and Nighthawk surrender and register, while the Human Torch and Invisible Woman oppose the act.
-In turn, Pym drafts a sub-group of the Thunderbolts to their cause.
+Foster's death shakes up both sides: Stature and Nighthawk surrender and register, while the Human Torch and Invisible Woman oppose the act.
+In turn, Pym drafts a sub-group of the Thunderbolts to the SRA's cause.

-Spider-Man demands to see the concentration camp-styled prison facilities "42" in the Negative Zone.
-He concludes that he has made a mistake by siding with Stark and attempts to defect from Iron Man's side but is confronted by Iron Man and, after a brief battle, escapes.
-Against Iron Man's will, he is hunted down and badly beaten by the Jester III and Jack O'Lantern of the new Thunderbolts.
+Spider-Man demands to see the Prison 42 in the Negative Zone.
+He concludes he's made a mistake in siding with Stark, and attempts to defect.
+Iron Man confronts Peter, however, yet after a brief battle, Spider-Man escapes.
+Against Tony's will, Peter is hunted down and badly beaten by the Jester and Jack O'Lantern of the new Thunderbolts.
 The Punisher saves Spider-Man by killing the two villains, and carries him to a Secret Avengers safe-house.
-After recovering from his injuries, Spider-Man joins Cap's forces, and makes a public statement in which he pledges to fight the Registration Act.
+After recuperating, Spider-Man joins Cap's forces, and publicly pledges to fight the Registration Act.

-The Punisher seeks to join Captain America's forces, pointing out that Iron Man's decision to employ infamous mass murderers as enforcers of the act is what has motivated the vigilante to come out of hiding, although crime is at an all-time low as a result of the registered heroes.
-Captain America reluctantly accepts Punisher's offer of help.
+The Punisher seeks to join Captain America's forces.
+He explains Iron Man's decision to employ infamous mass murderers motivated the gun-wielding vigilante to come out of hiding, but also notes superhero registration has caused a huge drop in crime.
+Captain America reluctantly accepts Punisher's help.

 As the Punisher makes his way through the Baxter Building to retrieve plans for the Negative Zone prison, Sue Richards travels to Atlantis to persuade Namor to join the Secret Avengers, although he refuses.
-The supervillains Goldbug and Plunderer arrive at the Secret Avengers' base to join Captain America's team, but the Punisher immediately kills them, leading Captain America to attack him and kick him out of the group.
+Supervillains Goldbug and Plunderer arrive at the Secret Avengers' base to join Captain America's team, but the Punisher immediately kills them, leading Captain America to attack him and kick him out of the group.

-While meditating, Doctor Strange speaks with Uatu the Watcher, who asks Strange why he doesn't use his immense power to end the conflict.
-Doctor Strange informs Uatu that the Sorcerer Supreme has no business in mankind's internal struggles, but promises to pray for an outcome that will benefit mankind and spill the least amount of blood.
+While meditating, Doctor Strange speaks with Uatu the Watcher, who asks why Strange does not end the conflict with his immense power.
+Doctor Strange responds that the Sorcerer Supreme has no business in mankind's internal struggles, but promises to pray for an outcome with minimal bloodshed that will benefit mankind.

-As the final battle begins Cloak teleports the combatants to New York City, where Namor and an army of Atlanteans arrive to fight alongside the Secret Avengers, while the Champions, the Thor clone, and Captain Marvel reinforce Stark's team.
-Mister Fantastic saves Invisible Woman from a bullet launched by Taskmaster, and Hercules destroys the Thor clone.
-The Thing returns to protect the citizens from harm.
+As the final battle begins, Cloak teleports the combatants to New York City, where Namor and an Atlantean army arrive to fight alongside the Secret Avengers.
+The Champions, the Thor clone, and Captain Marvel, meanwhile, reinforce Stark's team.
+Mister Fantastic saves Invisible Woman from a bullet fired by Taskmaster, and Hercules destroys the Thor clone.
+The Thing returns to protect the civilians.
 As Captain America is about to deliver a final blow to Iron Man, policemen, EMTs, and firefighters try to restrain him.
-Realizing how much damage the fight has already inflicted upon the very people he wishes to protect, Captain America surrenders and orders his team to stand down.
+Realizing how much damage the fight has already inflicted upon the very people he wishes to protect, Captain America surrenders, and orders his team to stand down.

 Aftermath

-Following the Civil War, many changes have occurred in response to the events that transpired:
+At the end of the storyline, a number of changes to the status quo have occurred, including: